Oughtihery NW

 Visited Aug 1998

-This is an Irish five-stone recumbent circle that has caused us some problems.
+This is an Irish five-stone circle that has caused us some problems.
 The description in Burl's " Guide to the Stone Circles of Britain, Ireland and Brittany" does not match what we observed and photographed.
 We are certain that the circle is Oughtihery NW, as we took an averaged GPS reading at the site which matches Burl's quoted position and the OS map.

 Burl describes the SE portal stone as "almost prostrate", whilst all of the stones in this ring are upright.
 Also, no mention is made of the "rather" prominent mound of field stones in this ring, whereas comment is made about the stone infill at Oughtihery SE, and we found very little infill at that site.
-The last problem is that errrr.... we forgot to take bearings on the photos we shot, so no directional info there, sorry.

 Home ] Up ] What's New ] Scotland ] England ] Wales ] Europe ] Methods ] Us ]